CSCfi/csc-user-guide/docs/apps/matlab.md

 ```

 Now, we can use the batch command to create a parallel pool of workers by setting the `'Pool'` argument to the amount of cores we want to reserve.
-For example, we can submit a parallel job to 8 cores as follows:
+For example, we can submit a parallel job to eight cores as follows:

 ```matlab
 j = batch(c, @funcParallel, 1, {8}, 'Pool', 8, 'CurrentFolder', '.', 'AutoAddClientPath', false)
 ```

-At first, a parallel pool with eight cores will be constructed.
-Note that these jobs will always request n+1 CPU cores, since one core is required to manage the batch job and pool of cores.
+Note that parallel pool will always request one additional CPU core to manage the batch job and pool of cores.
-For example, a job that needs eight cores will consume nine CPU cores in total.
+For example, a job that needs eight cores will consume nine CPU cores.

-**NB** The cluster profile validation test will not completely succeed for 'puhti 201xa/b' profiles.

 ### Submitting GPU jobs
+We can create a GPU reservation by settings the appropriate values fro `Partition`, `GpuCard` and `GPUsPerNode` properties.
+For example, a single GPU reservation looks as follows:

 ```matlab
 c = parcluster;